ohdsi-studies/MethodsLibraryPleEvaluation/README.md

 OHDSI Evaluation of Population-Level Estimation Methods
 =======================================================

 This study aims to evaluate the performance of verious methods in the OHDSI methods library.
+The study protocol can be found in the *extras* folder.

 How to run
 ==========